whoisenny/Cognibot/README.md

 ## Note

-Make sure you have a valid Lamini API key and your trained model is properly configured before using the application.
+Make sure you have a valid OpenPipe API key and your trained model is properly configured before using the application.